Bisque-IO/bop/docs/aof2/aof2_read_path.md

 - Documents how `Aof::open_reader` and `Aof::open_reader_async` traverse the tiered store and where `WouldBlock` propagates.
 - Complements the state machines in `aof2_design_next.md` and the hydration/notification details in `aof2_store.md`.
 - Intended for service owners building on the new reader APIs ahead of recovery milestones.
+- Recovery now follows the pointer-first workflow described in `aof2_catalog_snapshots.md`: the reader catalog is rebuilt from headers/footers after consulting `segments/current.sealed`, so sealed segments become available before the manifest replay finishes.

 ## Glossary
 - **ResidentSegment** - reference-counted handle returned by `TieredInstance`; provides access to the memory map and shared `SegmentFlushState`.